disneyresearch/jeri/README.md

 ## Getting started--quick and dirty and without Webpack

 1. Build the network (see Contributing section), or get the latest build.
-2. Copy `jeri.js` or `jeri.min.js`  and `exr-parser.worker.js` to your project.
+2. Copy `jeri.js` or `jeri.min.js` to your project.
 3. Add `<script src="/jeri.min.js"></script>` to your webpage.
 4. See the [Examples](build/examples/) for use instructions.
-The examples can be opened in a browser by running `npx serve build` then opening [http://localhost:5000](http://localhost:5000) in a browser.
+The examples can be opened in a browser by running `npm run examples` then opening [http://localhost:5000](http://localhost:5000) in a browser.

 ## Getting started with Webpack